 OCC developer and diversity volunteer Beverley Newing won high honours in 4 women in tech awards last year.
 She discusses her experiences and the benefits of such awards.

 Over the past few years, there has been a big surge in the number of awards that recognise the efforts and achievements of women in the technical sector and shine a spotlight on female talent.
 Highlighting women who have successful tech careers in this way can encourage more women to come into the industry.
 This helps to bring about a more positive, open working culture, and is great for productivity and creativity.
-Code First: Girls Ones to Watch list was the first such award that I came across, and it has been a big inspiration for me over the past few years.

 Diversity is an issue very close to my heart.
 There are many issues that women still face in society.
 The everyday ramifications can be hard to deal with in the workplace, particularly when you are in the vast minority, as women in our industry are.
 Going to tech meetups and being one of only 2 or 3 women in a room of around 30 men is something I still find slightly uncomfortable.